brandnpatterson/hello-webpack/README.md

 ## Live Reload

 As you change files in the src folder, you will see changes reflected in the browser.

-### New Files
-When adding new files, restart your server so that the new files will be watched.

 ## Built With